Pelosi urges Democratic unity amid Sanders’ campaign surge

 House Democrats, particularly the freshmen, are being told to chart their own course as they did running in 2018.

-In much they way some House Democrats won their seats as they distanced themselves from Pelosi, they may be faced with running for reelection by distancing themselves from the party nominee.
+In much the way some House Democrats won their seats as they distanced themselves from Pelosi, they may be faced with running for reelection by distancing themselves from the party nominee.

 “This is tough,” Pelosi told the House caucus.
 “We have to win.”

-Associated Press writers Michael Tackett and Laurie Kellman, and Alexandra Jaffe in South Carolina, contributed to this report.
+Associated Press writers Michael Tackett and Laurie Kellman in Washington and Alexandra Jaffe in South Carolina contributed to this report.

-Note: This story has been corrected to show that Super Tuesday is on March 3, not March 2.